 As opposed to what the Left believes, the purpose of government is not to impose social justice.

-As often happens, that was forgotten in Scotus’ 1964 Reynolds v.
+That was forgotten in Scotus’ 1964 Reynolds v.
 Sims ruling.

 Citing a non-existent “one man one vote” principle, eight Warren Court black-robes ruled that state legislative districts must be of approximately equal populations.
 Through a rogue interpretation of the 14th Amendment’s equal protection clause, these masterminds imposed a democratic republic form of government on all fifty states!
-Never mind the constitution simply guarantees a republican form of government, scotus illegally overruled centuries of wisdom and imposed social justice democracy instead.
+Never mind the constitution simply guarantees a republican form of government.
+Scotus illegally overruled centuries of wisdom and imposed social justice democracy instead.

 Free government demands the consent of the people.
 Without our consent, no law is legitimate.
 But, when law making is entirely in the hands of the people or their representatives, the result is a democratic republic, which history has shown to be hostile to minority rights and eventually end in tyranny.

 Instead of representation by county, state senates were transformed into mini-assemblies.
 By this, Scotus gave large metropolitan areas control of both houses of state legislatures.
 No longer did rural areas have a counterbalancing voice.
 No longer was the damage done by urban demagogues limited to high density cities.
 Reynolds guaranteed the states would eventually succumb to the same leveling social justice forces that have always typified big city government.

 Senator Dirksen of Illinois warned that Chicago would come to dominate Springfield.
 He was right; due to Reynolds, Illinois is near bankruptcy and losing population as people flee high taxes, higher unemployment, and societal destruction.1